 The real issue here is that where once it was fairly uncommon for any person to be publicly harassed or intimidated for their political views, it has now become almost routine.
 The left – including media figures like Chris Cuomo in particular – is largely responsible.

-CNN, along with MSNBC, delivers an almost constant stream of highly divisive rhetoric aimed at President Donald Trump and everyone who supports him.
+who supports him.
 One simply cannot watch the network for more than an hour, on any given day, without hearing at least one anti-Trump, anti-Republican, or anti-conservative rant that includes the most extreme accusations and allegations.
 The people responsible cannot be unaware that such tirades fuel considerable anger that flows in both directions: Leftists are stirred to anger against conservatives, while the latter become angry over the constant demonization, insults, and false allegations leveled at them.

 The rise of Antifa – the masked, suburbian, west coast brats who have decided that freedom of thought is entirely unacceptable – has brought political violence almost into the mainstream.
 Cuomo is a big fan of these thugs, who hide behind the banner of anti-fascism and behave exactly like fascists.